ai4society/GenAIResultsComparator/README.md

 However note that the `requirements.txt` is generated automatically with the pre-commit file and might not include all the dependencies (in such case, a manual pip install might be needed).

-Now you're ready to use LLM Metrics!
+Now you're ready to use GAICo!

 ## Project Structure